gauteh/lieer/docs/index.md

 When changing the opposite setting: `--ignore-tags-local`, do a full push (dry-run first): `gmi push -f --dry-run`.

-The same goes for the options `--replace-slash-with-dot` and `--local-trash-tag`.
+The same goes for the options `--ignore-tags-regex-local`, `--replace-slash-with-dot` and `--local-trash-tag`.
 I prefer to do `gmi pull -f --dry-run` after changing this option.
 This will overwrite the local tags with the remote labels.

 # Translation between labels and tags